 Gary Sampson was sentenced to death by the Federal Government for the murders of three people in Massachusetts.
 According to court documents Gary Sampson, who is a convicted bank robber, would be picked up hitchhiking by Philip McCloskey who he would later beat to death.
 Sampson would then murder Jonathan Rizzo who would also pick up Gary who again was hitchhiking.
 Rizzo would be tied to a tree and stabbed 24 times.
 The third victim, Robert Whitney, was murdered in New Hampshire after being strangled.
 Gary Sampson would attempt to murder a fourth victim but the person survived.
 Gary Sampson would confess to the three murders and be sentenced to death.
-As of 2021 he mains on Federal Death Row
+Gary Sampson would die behind bars in December 2021

 Gary Sampson 2021 Information

 |Release Date: DEATH SENT|

 Gary Sampson More News